A woman is holding a large white LOKALT pillow with a black and grey decorative illustration over her head.

 2015

-HEMTRAKT included textile products such as hand embroidered accessory bags, cushion covers, table runners, napkins, as well as products made of renewable banana fibre such as hand-woven bags, baskets, boxes and pouffes.
-The handcrafted collection was co-created by IKEA and social entrepreneurs in India.
+HEMTRAKT included textile products such as hand embroidered accessory bags, cushion covers, table runners and napkins, as well as products made of renewable banana fibre.

-The KRYDDGLAD limited edition collection was the result of the partnership between IKEA and the social enterprises Rangsutra and Industree Producer Transform in India.
-The collection included hand-woven banana fibre baskets, storageboxes, place mats and pouffes as well as handembroidered cushion covers, tablecloths, table runners and makeup bags.
+The KRYDDGLAD limited edition collection included hand-woven banana fibre baskets, storageboxes, place mats and pouffes as well as handembroidered cushion covers, tablecloths, table runners and makeup bags.

 Made with artisans from Doi Tung in Thailand, the VÄLBALANS collection included hand-formed ceramics and hand-woven textile.
 It also offered handmade paper products such as gift-boxes, notebooks and notecards.